D1firehail/AdeptiScanner-GI/README.md

 Please read instructions below before using.
 Download link for the latest version can be found [here](https://github.com/D1firehail/AdeptiScanner-GI/releases)

-## Warnings
+## Warnings and important notes
+- ***For the automated scanning mode of this program to work, it needs to run as admin.***
 - While using the auto mode, the program will take control of your mouse.
 You can press escape during the scan to pause it.
 Do not move or use your mouse during auto unless paused.
-- For the automated scanning mode of this program to work, it needs to run as admin.
 - According to my interpretation of the [Genshin TOS](https://genshin.mihoyo.com/en/company/terms), use of this scanner should be allowed as I do not believe it causes an unfair competitive advantage.
 To my knowledge, nobody has gotten in trouble for the use of this or similar programs so far, but if you're worried about it I suggest avoiding the auto mode.
+- AdeptiScanner relies on specific colour values and a white window header to identify the contents of the image
+    - Anything that changes in-game colours can mess up the results.
+Examples of programs/features that can interfere is Reshade, Windows Night Light, F.lux, Nvidia Filters and Colourblind compensation tools.
+    -   If your window header for the game is not white, try changing it in Windows settings (Themes -> Colours).
+If that isn't an option, you can try tricking it by covering the window header with a mostly white window like notepad.

 ## Updating for a new version
 - For the vast majority of game updates, all you should need is to replace the `ArtifactInfo.json` file inside `ScannerFiles` with an updated one.
 You can find the latest version [here](https://raw.githubusercontent.com/D1firehail/AdeptiScanner-GI/master/AdeptiScanner%20GI/ScannerFiles/ArtifactInfo.json)